yugabyte/yb-sample-apps/README.md

        | server 1 | aws | us-east | us-east-1b|
        | server 1 | aws | us-west | us-west-1a|

-       If you want all your operations to go the `us-east` region but load-balanced on the servers which are there in `us-east` then you can specify that through the topology_keys config option like `—topology_keys=aws.us-east.  us-east-1a,aws.us-east.us-east-1b`.
+       If you want all your operations to go the `us-east` region but load-balanced on the servers which are there in `us-east` then you can specify that through the topology_keys config option like `--topology_keys=aws.us-east.us-east-1a,aws.us-east.us-east-1b`.

  * `debug_driver`: This property is set to debug the smart driver behaviour.
 It will be ignored if load-balance property is set to `false`.